 Was the first day of Fall as gorgeous in your city as it was here?!
 We got to experience a significant drop in temperatures and a morning without humidity- pretty near perfect!
 In honor of the official start of Fall, I put together a “rustic glam” mantle.
-Of course, we don’t really have a true mantle, so our console table subbed in.
+Of course, we don’t really have a true mantle, so our console table

 I got some glam inspiration from this little fox I found at Target.
 Have you seen him yet?
 I passed him up a couple of times, but recently couldn’t resist.
 Foxes are the new owl. 🙂 He was originally a nice, light natural wood tone, but I sprayed him gold.
 He’s wearing a handwritten welcome tag and sitting next to my very favorite Pottery Barn lamp.